Landscape & Nature

 There are about 70 kilometres of clean golden sandy beaches, water sport beaches, family beaches.
 Also little cosy beaches, who disappear when the flood comes.
 Most beaches guarantee you peace and quiet, even in the middle of summer!.

 Relax while searching for shells.
-The most beautiful are being found at "De Kaloot"(near Borsele).
+Sometimes you even can find fossils (shark theeth or a bone of a whale).
 You even might find shark-teeth or whale bones.
 Seaside visits make you happy!

 Seals and porpoises